 Best For: Aquariums with sumps or canister filters

-7. Innovative Marine Auqa Shield UV – UV of Choice for All In One Aquariums
+7. Innovative Marine Auqa Shield – The Choice for All-In-One Tanks

-Finding a quality UV sterilizer can be frustrating for those with all in on tanks because of the size of the chambers.
+Finding a quality UV sterilizer for aquarium can be frustrating for those with all in on tanks because of the size of the chambers.
 Innovative Marine has addressed this issue with their very own AUQA Shield UV Sterilizer.
-This high quality unit is made to work in your first chamber with a sponge prefilter so you can still have space your other equipment like media reactors and protein skimmers or additional biological media.
+This high quality UV light is made to work in your first chamber with a sponge prefilter so you can still have space your other equipment like media reactors and protein skimmers or additional biological media.